ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 	return self.BaseClass.GetCooldown( self, nLevel )
 end
 ~~~
 Now all we need to do is make localization for the item.
-In your 'dota 2 beta\game\dota_addons\{addon name}\resource' folder you should have addon_english.txt<br>If you are using some different language you might use differently named file.
-But all languages defaults to english if others fail.<br>
+In your 'dota 2 beta\game\dota_addons\{addon name}\resource' folder you should have addon_english.txt<br />If you are using some different language you might use differently named file.
+But all languages defaults to english if others fail.<br />
 Open it up and lets add following lines to the mix.
 ~~~